-Shrimp Tacos with Cilantro Avocado Slaw with the perfect homemade spicy seasoning make the best seafood tacos and are so easy to make.
-Jump to Recipe keyboard_arrow_down
+Shrimp Tacos with Cilantro Slaw with the perfect homemade spicy seasoning make the best seafood tacos and are so easy to make.
+Ready in less than 20 minutes!

-These easy Shrimp Tacos are the ultimate warm weather meal packed with spicy shrimp, crunchy lime slaw, and creamy avocado all wrapped in a warm corn tortilla.
+These easy Shrimp Tacos with Slaw are the ultimate warm-weather meal packed with spicy shrimp, crunchy coleslaw, and creamy avocado all wrapped in a warm corn tortilla.
 Yum.
-Taco lovers should also try these Grilled Chicken Tacos and Steak Tacos.

 Depending on what you are in the mood for, this recipe can be made with almost any fish or scallops as well.
 You can also blend the avocado, cilantro, and cumin with a touch of yogurt or sour cream if you prefer a creamy dressing for the slaw.
-Think about this recipe as your base for building some incredible shrimp tacos.
+Or make this delicious shrimp taco sauce.

 There are so many delicious things you can serve with these yummy tacos.
 Here are some of the ones I reach for the most often.

-- Grilled corn cooked until the outside is charred is one of the best summer side dishes around.
+- Grilled Mexican Street Corn cooked until the outside is charred is one of the best summer side dishes around.
 Slather it with light mayonnaise, lime juice, and chili powder to stay in the Mexican theme.